Welcome to the Exeter Clinical Laboratory International website

 Consult Microbiologist immediately if suspected clinically.
 Do not remove membrane if present – there is a danger of asphyxiation.
 Diphtheria is a vaccine preventable disease and is now exceedingly rare in England & Wales (<10 cases per year).
 All recent cases have been associated with foreign travel, or contact with an overseas person, or laboratory-acquired.

-Send wound swab if “tropical” travel associated skin ulceration, and write travel details on request form.
+Send wound swab if “tropical” travel associated skin ulceration, and write travel details on request.

 Availability

-Any isolates will be sent to a reference laboratory for confirmation and toxigenicity testing.
+Any isolates will be sent the Respiratory and Vaccine Preventable Bacteria Reference Unit (RVPBRU), UKHSA Colindale, London for confirmation and toxigenicity testing.

 24-72 Hours (for initial culture)